 Navigating The Complex World Of Workers’ Comp Litigation

-If your employer’s insurance company denies your workers’ compensation claim, isn’t paying your wage loss benefits properly or timely, or refuses to pay for medical treatment, it is time to speak with an attorney that specializes in workers’ compensation.
+If your employer’s insurance company denies your workers’ compensation claim, isn’t paying your wage- loss benefits properly or timely, or refuses to pay for medical treatment, it is time to speak with an attorney that specializes in workers’ compensation.
+In Bucks County and surrounding areas, the firm to contact is Cullen Legal.

 The insurance company has 21 days to accept or deny a workers’ compensation claim.
 If the insurance company denies your claim, it should send you a Notice of Compensation Denial.
 Sometimes, an insurance company instead notifies the injured worker it is reviewing the claim and stretches the process beyond the 21 days it has to accept or deny a claim.
 Naturally, the injured worker becomes frustrated and wants to know why he or she is not receiving benefits.
 If the insurance company does nothing in 21 days, you can assume your claim is denied.